charlestjpark/RDataCleanDemo/Codebook.md

 "fBodyBodyGyroJerkMagstd",
 "fBodyBodyGyroJerkMagmeanFreq"

-The columns represent a numerical mean aggregate of the original mean and standard deviation measurements, grouped by Subject and Activity.
+The names above represent a numerical mean aggregate of the original mean and standard deviation measurements, grouped by Subject and Activity.
 For example, the first derived feature, tbodyAccmeanX, represents the mean of the original set of measurements labelled tBodyAcc-mean()-X for a particular subject and activity.
 These mean aggregates were derived from an original data set of 10,299 entries (accounting for both the training and test subjects).

 ## High Level Description of Data Transformations
 While the comments in the run_analysis.R give the description on each stage of data transformation, the steps below give a high level summary: